Japanese economic miracle: Vast export: Golden Sixties and shift to export trade

-Steady increasing stage (1973–1992)
+The end of the Japanese economic miracle (1973)

-In 1973, the first oil-price shock struck Japan (1973 oil crisis).
+Japan's economic miracle ended in 1973, when the first oil-price shock struck Japan (1973 oil crisis).
 The price of oil increased from 3 dollars per barrel to over 13 dollars per barrel.
 During this time, Japan's industrial production decreased by 20%, as the supply capacity could not respond effectively to the rapid expansion of demand, and increased investments in equipment often invited unwanted results—tighter supply and higher prices of commodities.
 Moreover, the Second Oil Shock in 1978 and 1979 exacerbated the situation as the oil price again increased from 13 dollars per barrel to 39.5 dollars per barrel.
 Despite being seriously impacted by the two oil crises, Japan was able to withstand the impact and managed to transfer from a product-concentrating to a technology-concentrating production form.

 The transformation was, in fact, a product of the oil crises and United States intervention.
 Since the oil price rose tenfold, the cost of production also soared.
 After the oil crises, to save costs, Japan had to produce products in a more environmentally friendly manner, and with less oil consumption.
 The biggest factor that invited industrial changes after the oil crises was the increase in energy prices including crude oil.
 As a result, Japan converted to a technology-concentrating program, ensuring the steady increase of its economy, and standing out beyond other capitalist countries that had been significantly wounded during the oil crises.
-Another factor was the friction between the United States and Japan, as Japan's rapid economic growth could potentially harm the economic interests of the United States.
-In 1985, the United States signed the "Plaza Accord" with Japan, West Germany, France and Britain.
-The "Plaza Accord" was an attempt to devalue the US dollar, yet harmed Japan the most.
-Japan attempted to expand international markets through the appreciation of the Japanese yen, yet they over-appreciated, creating a bubble economy.
-The Plaza Accord was successful in reducing the U.S. trade deficit with Western European nations but largely failed to fulfill its primary objective of alleviating the trade deficit with Japan.